thamcodes/thamcodes/README.md

 ### 💫 About Me

-I’m a **creative problem-solver** who loves turning ideas into things that *actually work*.
+I’m a creative problem-solver who loves turning ideas into things that *actually work*.
-My interests live at the intersection of **Machine Learning, Robotics, Healthcare and Intelligent Systems** — where logic meets imagination 🤖🧠✨
+My interests live at the intersection of Machine Learning, Robotics, Healthcare and Intelligent Systems — where logic meets imagination 🤖🧠✨

-I enjoy building projects that are **functional, thoughtful, and a little creative**, whether that’s through code, hardware, or intelligent systems that interact with the real world.
+I enjoy building projects that are functional, thoughtful, and a little creative, whether that’s through code, hardware, or intelligent systems that interact with the real world.

 🌱 Currently, I’m sharpening my skills in: